Scabies in Children

 How is scabies diagnosed in a child?

 Your child's healthcare provider will look at your child’s skin and skin cracks to diagnose scabies.
 The provider may take a sample by scraping the skin.
-He or she will examine the skin under a microscope to check for mites.
+They will examine the skin under a microscope to check for mites.

 How is scabies treated in a child?

 Scabies is treatable, and usually all members in a family are treated at the same time.
-Overnight visitors, live-in help and frequent babysitters should also be treated.
+Overnight visitors, frequent visitors, and babysitters should also be treated.
 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
 Treatment may include:

 - Taking medicines by mouth to kill the mites